mapproxy/mapproxy/doc/install_docker.rst

 ﻿Installation via Docker
 ========================

-MapProxy does have its own official docker images.
+MapProxy has its own official docker images.
 These are currently hosted on the GitHub container registry and can be found here:

   -  https://github.com/mapproxy/mapproxy/pkgs/container/mapproxy%2Fmapproxy

-Currently we have 3 different images for every release, named e.g.
+Currently we have 6 different images for every release, named e.g.

   - ghcr.io/mapproxy/mapproxy/mapproxy:1.16.0
+  - ghcr.io/mapproxy/mapproxy/mapproxy:1.16.0-alpine

   - ghcr.io/mapproxy/mapproxy/mapproxy:1.16.0-dev
+  - ghcr.io/mapproxy/mapproxy/mapproxy:1.16.0-alpine-dev

   - ghcr.io/mapproxy/mapproxy/mapproxy:1.16.0-nginx
+  - ghcr.io/mapproxy/mapproxy/mapproxy:1.16.0-alpine-nginx

+The alpine variants use alpine base images and are functionally the same as the other images.

-The first one comes with everything installed, but no HTTP WebServer running.
-You can use it to implement your custom setup.
+The first ones comes with everything installed, but no HTTP WebServer running.
+These can be used for seeding tasks or as base images for implementing custom setups.
+As they have no WebServer running they are not used normally.

-The second image, ending with `-dev`, starts the integrated webserver mapproxy provides through `mapproxy-util serve-develop`.
+The images ending with `-dev`, start the integrated webserver mapproxy provides through `mapproxy-util serve-develop`.
+These should not be used in a production environment!

-The third image, ending with `-nginx`, comes bundled with a preconfigured `nginx`_ HTTP Server, that lets you use MapProxy instantly in a production environment.
+The images ending with `-nginx`, come bundled with a preconfigured `nginx`_ HTTP Server, that lets you use MapProxy instantly in a production environment.

 See the quickstart section below for a configuration / example on how to use those images.